Yew Tee MRT station: Details

-Yew Tee station is on the NSL with the station number of NS5, situated between Choa Chu Kang and Kranji stations.
-When it opened, it had the station number of N20 before being changed to its current station number in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
-As a part of the NSL, the station is operated by SMRT Corporation.
+Yew Tee station is on the NSL with the station number NS5, situated between Choa Chu Kang and Kranji stations.
+When it first opened, it had the station number N20 before being changed to its current station number in August 2001 as part of a system-wide campaign to accommodate the expanding MRT network.
+As part of the NSL, the station is operated by SMRT Corporation.
 Like other stations on the Woodlands extension, Yew Tee is elevated.
 The station operates between 5:30 am and 12:50 am from Monday to Saturday, and until 1:20 am on Sundays and public holidays.
 Train frequencies range from 2–5 minutes during peak hours to average 5 minutes during off-peak hours.
 The station is wheelchair accessible and provides bicycle facilities.

 Yew Tee station was named after Yew Tee village, formerly located off Woodlands Road.
 According to one resident, the village's name originated from oil stored there during the Japanese occupation of Singapore.
-The station runs alongside Choa Chu Kang Drive and has four exits serving surrounding amenities such as Yew Tee Point, Yew Tee Square, Unity Secondary School, and Yew Tee Primary School.
+The station runs alongside Choa Chu Kang Drive and has four exits serving surrounding amenities such as Unity Secondary School, Yew Tee Primary School, Yew Tee Point, and Yew Tee Square.

-Like most other stations on the Woodlands extension, Yew Tee features a kampong-styled roof and a colour scheme designed to blend in with its surroundings.
+Like most other stations on the Woodlands extension, Yew Tee has a kampong-style roof and a colour scheme designed to blend in with its surroundings.
 Its platform is also larger than those of previous stations as its electrical maintenance room was relocated to the concourse.
 The station's bus bays, measuring 36 m long, are longer than those at previous stations.
 Similarly, its commercial space is larger than at previous stations, with the MRTC believing that businesses would move in due to the station's location, existing commercial space already occupied in other stations, and the expected influx of people moving to Woodlands and Sembawang.